What is Twill Weave? 10 Twill Weave Derivatives

 After the basic Twill, the direction of the twill will reverse towards the warp.
 That is, Formula No. If 3/2, Needs to put 12345 43215 design on the warp side.
 In that case, the repeat size of 5*5 regular repeat size is 10*5.

-Let’s see some more example:
+Let’s see some more examples:

 Horizontal Zigzag (Weave Plan + Drafting)